HCL-TECH-SOFTWARE/voltscript-testing/docs/references/index.md

 ## Repository structure

-- All the required code itself is in `src/VoltScriptTesting.bss`.
+- All the required code itself is in `src/VoltScriptTesting.vss`.
 - Tests are in **test** directory.
 Output are written to unit-test-reports directory.
-- A starter for writing your own tests is in [assets/example_code/TestBootstrap.bss](../assets/example_code/TestBootstrap.bss).
+- A starter for writing your own tests is in [assets/example_code/TestBootstrap.vss](../assets/example_code/TestBootstrap.vss).

+## Dependency Management

+For using VoltScript Testing Framework via VoltScript Build Manager extension in Visual Studio Code, follow the instruction on the [how-to guide](../howto/archipelago.md).

 ## Core language functions